info-201a-wi22/final-project-starter-Simon-Cao-Git/docs/p01-proposal.md

 ## Appendix A: Questions

-No questions as this stage in the project.
+No questions at this stage in the project.